MeherzadA/Computers-Order-Database-Manager/README.md

 # Computers-Order-Database-Manager

-Made in collaboration with Daniel Li and Stanley Gu
+Made in collaboration with Daniel Li and Stanley Gu.

 update me pls